francescogerardomarra/its/modulo27/22_spring_boot_auto_datasource.md

 The operation of inserting a new person into the system must use **POST** and not **GET** because it involves **creating new data** on the server.
 The **POST** method is specifically designed for operations that modify data, such as adding, updating, or deleting resources.

 - **GET** requests are intended for **retrieving data**, and they should be idempotent, meaning they do not change the state of the server.
 Using GET for an action that modifies the server's data (like adding a new person) would violate this principle.
 - **POST** is used for actions that create or modify resources.
-In this case, it’s necessary to send the data (name, surname, city, age) in the request body, which aligns with the intended behavior of the endpoint—adding a new person.
+In this case, it’s necessary to send the data (name, surname, city, age) in the request body, which aligns with the intended behavior of the endpoint (adding a new person).

 In summary, **POST** should be used for actions that change the state of the server, such as creating or updating data, while **GET** is used for retrieving information without causing side effects.